-Still, there is plenty of good news.
-The big takeaway is that connected TV (CTV) and over-the-top (OTT) TV advertising can bridge the transition away from linear TV advertising.
-And reach them across multiple devices.
-Moreover, the evolution of CTV advertising can merge the consumer impact of television with the latest advancements in digital tools.
+The big takeaway is that connected TV (CTV) and over-the-top (OTT) TV advertising bridges the transition away from linear TV advertising.
+And reaches audiences across multiple devices.

 For the time being, we’re definitely in the early stages of interactive advertising, but this developing technology represents What’s next in OTT/CTV advertising.

-Even as viewers become fragmented across laptops, gaming consoles, mobile devices, and more — the increased accessibility of streaming services is a huge advantage over traditional TV advertising.
+As viewers interact with laptops, gaming consoles, mobile devices, and more — the increased accessibility of streaming services is a huge advantage over traditional TV advertising.

-Connected TV advertising opens the advertising space for all businesses.
-Providing an alternative to competing with big brands and high-cost linear TV inventory.
-Also, a business can be extra specific when targeting their CTV ads, messaging audiences at the right time, and appearing on their favorite TV devices.
+Also, advertisers can be extra specific when targeting their CTV ads, messaging audiences at the right time, and appearing on their favorite TV devices.

 Looking ahead, AVOD audiences in the US will include 58.2% of all OTT video service users by the end of the year.
 Down below, some of the latest industry developments in response to realigning audiences are listed and explained.

 Seeing as people generally don’t hate advertisements, they're just annoyed with irrelevant ones — which means the most important part for CTV advertisers will be improving the market proposition between brand and consumer.